0xnirmal/Facebook-Message-Data-Analyzer/README.md

 * Getting the complete chat history of a single user.

 Features that will be Implemented Soon:
-* Sentiment Score analysis: see who is the most positive/negative in a group chat.
+* Sentiment Score Analysis: see who is the most positive/negative in a group chat.
+* Automatically generated graphs.

 ##Setup##
 The setup for this tool is admittedly pretty annoying to setup.